jackbdu/Intro-ML-Arts-IMA-Summer24/03-body-models/README.md

 -   [AR Body Filters](https://sheeborshee.com/AR-body-filters-2019) by Daria Sazanovich.
 -   [ballet rotoscope](https://www.youtube.com/watch?v=yzJk6ww3LD0) by Euphrates.
 -   [Dance with Bubbles](https://sihanzhang.wixsite.com/myspace/machine-learning-for-the-web) by Sihan Zhang.
+-   [This Is Not A Theremin](https://sofiaitp.wordpress.com/2018/12/04/this-is-not-a-theremin/) by Guillermo Montecinos and Sofía Suazo.
+-   [Body Synth](https://experiments.withgoogle.com/body-synth) by Use All Five & Google Creative Lab.

 ### ml5.js Code Examples